How do I obtain a passport?

 How do I get US Citizenship for my adopted child?
 Does my state require readoption?
 How do I go about it?

 According to US law, if both parents saw the child before the adoption was finalized, and if your adoption was finalized in the child’s country of origin before you enter the US, then your child automatically becomes a citizen when you enter the US.
+A certificate of citizenship should arrive automatically within 90 days of bringing your child home.
 All Hague country adoptions allow for IH-3 visas, which means that your child should be eligible for automatic US Citizenship upon entry into the US, regardless whether both parents traveled to meet the child before the adoption was finalized.
 US Immigration officials will look at your documents when you bring your child into the US, and will keep some of your documents.
-Within about 45 days, you should get the child’s Citizenship Certificate in the mail.
-If you adopted in a non-Hague country and one or both parents were unable to see the child in person before the adoption was finalized, then your child will be adopted on an IR-4 visa, and you will have to apply for US Citizenship for the child after the child comes to the US.
+Within about 45-90 days, you should get the child’s Citizenship Certificate in the mail.
+If you adopted in a non-Hague country and one or both parents were unable to see the child in person before the adoption was finalized, then your child will be adopted on an IR-4 visa, and you will have to re-adopt in the US then apply for US Citizenship for the child after the child comes to the US.

 So what is re-adoption?
-Some states require re-adoption if your child entered the US on an IR-4 visa.
+Some states require re-adoption even if your child entered the US on an IR-3 visa.
 Find out from your local agency or home study provider if your state will require re-adoption before your adoption is complete.
 If the state does require re-adoption, there might also be pre-adoption requirements, meaning documents that must be included in your file and possibly for USCIS.
 Re-adoption means hiring an attorney and having your adoption re-finalized in a US court.
-There may be some benefits to having your adoption re-finalized even if it isn’t required.
-Some parents will choose to do this so that they can get a birth certificate for the child in the home state.
-When children register for school or apply for clubs or other organizations, they may be required to show a birth certificate.
-It may be easier to work with a US birth certificate than a birth certificate from another country.
+There may be some benefits to having your adoption re-finalized even if it isn’t required and all families should contact their local courts to find out how to get State recognition of their foreign adoption.
+Your child’s birth certificate will be issued by the country of origin and in order to get a US issued birth certificate you must have your adoption recognized by your state or re-adopt.
+When children register for school or apply for clubs or other organizations, they may be required to show a birth certificate and having a foreign issued birth certificate can cause unnecessary confusion.
+It is almost always easier to work with a US birth certificate than a birth certificate from another country.
 Finalizing your adoption in a US court will usually allow you to receive a US birth certificate for your child.
-Some states will allow a child who was born abroad to have a regular birth certificate.
 Some states will issue something like a “Certificate of Foreign Born,” which looks like a birth certificate and can be used exactly like a birth certificate, but makes a distinction between a child who was born in the US and a child who was born outside of the US.
 Call your State vital records office to ask what type of birth certificate they can issue for your adopted child, and what you have to do to get that birth certificate.
 If you are required to readopt, or if you choose to readopt, you will also have to meet your state’s requirements for post-placement reporting.
 Usually this means additional visits with your social worker, beyond what would be required for sending reports to your child’s country of origin.
 However, these visits can be beneficial both for you and the child.
 Ask your home study provider about post-placement requirements if you are planning to readopt.